vladjnbykov/project-chatbot/README.md

 # Chat bot
+This is a team project created in the framework of Technigo front-end development bootcamp.
+The team members are Sara Carlstein, Nazanin Adampira and me, Vladimir Bykov.

-A Harry Potter burger chat bot.
+We have created: Harry Potter burger chat bot.
 Here you can order your magic burger with sides, filling and drinks.
 You have several options for delivery.

 ## The problem